WCCF Board

 Attorney Lars Lange is a native of Berlin, Germany and lives on a small farm near Marianna, PA.

-In addition to his work as an attorney, he was worked as a coal miner and underground mine supervisor in West Virginia and Pennsylvania, engaged in merger and acquisition work in Germany and Australia, imported and sold high tech products from Europe and was an operator of a retail business and a landlord in Washington, Pennsylvania.
+In addition to his work as an attorney, he has worked as a coal miner and underground mine supervisor in West Virginia and Pennsylvania, engaged in merger and acquisition work in Germany and Australia, imported and sold high-tech products from Europe, and was an operator of a retail business and a landlord in Washington, Pennsylvania.

-His legal work has focused largely on those areas where his real word experiences can be most beneficial, such as land, oil and gas, mining operations and regulation, business formation and contracts, and international business transactions and landlord/tenant issues.
+His legal work has focused largely on those areas where his real-world experiences can be most beneficial, such as land, oil and gas, mining operations and regulation, business formation and contracts, international business transactions, and landlord/tenant issues.

-He is a member of the National Ski Patrol and a volunteer patroller at Seven Springs, an assistant secretary of the Rotary Club of Washington, PA, a member of the Marianna PA Public Library, and active member of the Washington and Allegheny County Bar Associations through which he is also involved in pro bono activities.
-In addition, he recently took on a position as a township supervisor in West Bethlehem Township.
+He is a member of the National Ski Patrol and a volunteer patroller at Seven Springs, an assistant secretary of the Rotary Club of Washington, PA, a member of the Marianna PA Public Library, and an active member of the Washington and Allegheny County Bar Associations through which he is also involved in pro bono activities.
+He also serves as a township supervisor in West Bethlehem Township.

 Kim A. Mariscotti